 Then something else happens.
 The compliance review cycle catches up.

 *The paper trail matters.
-When audits happen in 2027-2028, retailers will be asked to defend AI decisions made before the regulatory framework existed.*
+When audits happen, retailers will be asked to defend AI decisions made before the regulatory framework was clear.*

 That window feels safe because compliance stays steady.
 No violations.
 No audit flags.
 Everything runs smoother.

-Retailers who adopted AI early will have 12-24 months of decisions made by a system that was built for speed, not auditability.
-They'll have transaction histories with AI decision-making that predates the audit framework.
-They'll have to either defend those decisions retroactively or reprocess them under new rules.
+Retailers who adopted AI early may have months of decisions made under an immature governance model.
+They will have transaction histories with AI influence that predates clear audit expectations.
+They may have to defend those decisions retroactively.

 The Penalty Structure is Not Forgiving